 Incentives are not intended to influence consumer decisions on fuel sources.

 3. Sign a contract with your installer.
 Your contractor will submit your Energy Trust incentive application on your behalf.
-Your Energy Trust cash incentive is applied to the cost of your solar installation upfront—like a coupon—reducing the amount you pay your contractor.
+Your Energy Trust cash incentive will be applied to the cost of your solar installation upfront—like a coupon—reducing the amount you pay your contractor.

 4. Sign a net-metering agreement with your electric utility.
 Your contractor will provide the form.

 5. Your contractor installs your system.
 Typically, it takes anywhere from two weeks to two months from the time you select your contractor to the completion of your installation.

 6. Complete and submit the application for your Oregon Residential Energy Tax Credit.
 Your contractor will provide the form and assist you.

 7. Claim your federal energy tax credit when you file your taxes.
 Complete the IRS Residential Energy Credit Form and submit it with your federal tax return.